ROCm/omniperf/docs/install/core-install.rst

 =================

 The core Omniperf application requires the following basic software dependencies.
-The core Omniperf is included with your ROCm installation.
+As of ROCm 6.2, the core Omniperf is included with your ROCm installation.

 * Python ``>= 3.8``
 * CMake ``>= 3.19``